onsdagens/rmidi/README.md

 Familiar (human readable) names are provided by the API, allowing configurations to be serialized, stored, de-serialized to attempt to recover MIDI session state.
 (There is of course no guarantee that the same set of MIDI sources/destinations are physically connected.)

+## TODO

+As of now the crate is highly experimental and will panic on errors (e.g., on failed connections).
+Also only lowest level functionality, receiving and sending raw MIDI data, is supported.
+As there are other crates available for parsing/abstracting raw MIDI data, that might be a good design decision (quoting Malte Munch, do one thing but do it good).

 ## Example

 The crate comes with a set of examples to showcase the functionality.
 The `egui_nux`, implements the skeleton for the MIGHTY line of NUX devices, tested on the MIGHTY SPACE modelling amplifier.